 Package Model Representation

-Strings in figure 1:

-product_definition_context.name=’part definition—check ok 5/16/2012

-DDDDproduct_related_product_category=’package’—NO, 5/16/2012

-product_related_product_category=’part’—check ok 5/16/2012

-description_attribute.attribute_value=’pu3dsm’—check ok 5/16/2012

-representation.name=’predefined shape purpose’—check ok 5/16/2012

-DDDDproduct_definition_context_role.name = 'part definition type' ---new instance 5/17/2012

-DDDDproduct_definition_context.name = 'physical design usage' ---new instance 5/17/2012

-DDDDdescriptive_representation_item.name =’design’---NO, should be representation_item.name = ‘design’ 5/16/2012

-Figure 1 illustrates some of the most important top-level elements in the AP210 package model.
-Because many of the JEDEC specifications include variations and each AP210 package model is explicit to a specific variation, the controlling document, document version and variation must all be specified in the AP210 package model instance data.
+Figure 1 illustrates some of the most important top-level elements in the AP 210package model.
+Because many of the JEDEC specifications include variations and each AP 210package model is explicit to a specific variation, the controlling document, document version and variation must all be specified in the AP 210package model instance data.
 The contents of the field labeled ‘PACKAGE DESIGNATOR’ (e.g., R-PDSO-G) should be copied into the product.id attribute.
 The contents of the field labeled ‘ISSUE’ (e.g., ‘H’) should be copied into the product_definition_formation.id attribute.
 The contents of the field labeled ‘VARIATIONS’ (e.g., ‘AA’, ‘BB’) should be copied into the product_definition.id attribute.
 In the case of the JEDEC R-PDSO-G document, there would be two packages, one with product_definition.id of ‘AA’ and one with product_definition.id of ‘BB’.
 This would lead to two main shape representations, one for each of the variations.
 The GD&T annotations would be duplicated as necessary.
 While it is possible to build an instance model that contains a master product definition and two variational product definitions, that is not the approach taken in this recommended practice.
 The approach taken in this recommended practice simplifies the process requirements for the post-processor, as each package is a complete definition.